cPu1/streaming-bencoder/README.md

 streaming-bencoder
 ==================
-A streaming bencode decoder for Node.js.
+A streaming bencode decoder for Node.js written using ECMAScript 6 generators.
 Can parse any bencoded value in a stream of bencoded values.

 Examples: